Hugo-ter-Doest/brill-pos-tagger/README.md

   return(tagged_sentence[i][0] === parameter);
 }
 ```
 Some predicates accept two parameters.
 Next step is to map a keyword to this predicate so that it can be used in the transformation rules.
-The mapping is also defined in the grammar file:
+The mapping is also defined in <code>lib/Predicate.js</code>:
 ```
 var predicates = {
   "CURRENT-WORD-IS-TAG": current_word_is_tag,